Josef Kott and Michael Kutílek: Murders

 On the night of May 2, 1990, both arrived in Nýřany in a Tatra 613 limousine.
-Disguised as police officers, they visited a guard named Frantisek Korbel, claiming that they wanted to perform a routine check on his weapon.
-When he handed them the weapon and they tried to seize it on the basis of a document controversy, he accused them of not being real police officers.
+Disguised as police officers, they visited a guard named František Korbel, claiming that they wanted to perform a routine check on his weapon, a ČZ vz.
+27. When he handed them the weapon and they tried to seize it on the basis of a document controversy, he accused them of not being real police officers.
 So Kott shot him in the head.
 A witness described the two men: one in civilian and the other in a police uniform.

 Kott and Kutílek left after the murder towards Zbiroh, where they noticed two 16-year-old trackers named Dita Dubská and Sylvia Landová.
 They took them to a remote place where they tied their hands behind their backs and murdered them.
 Kutílek admitted that both were murdered in a "satanic" ritual, in which more than 57 knives had to be used.

 On May 3, Kott and Kutílek drove to Prague, where they shot and robbed a taxi driver.
 Then, at a bar called "The Three Barrels" in Kařez, they shot a British truck driver.
 The man survived, and identified the attackers.
 Kott and Kutílek were soon detained.